aritrach/aritrach.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About Me
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
+#subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
-Motto.
+Moto.
 Etc.
+subtitle: Master's Student at CU-Boulder, Autonomous Vehicle Enthusiast

 profile:
   align: right
-  image: prof_pic.jpg
+  image: profile_pic.jpg
   image_circular: false # crops the image to make it circular
-  more_info: >
+  more_info:
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hi! 👋

+I'm currently a graduate student in the <a href='https://www.colorado.edu/ecee/'>Electrical, Computer & Energy Engineering Department</a> at the University of Colorado Boulder.
+I take many courses related to AI and Robotics, as I find the world of autonomous systems truly fascinating!

+Previously, I worked in various system verification and validation roles at APTIV, focusing on L2+ Advanced Driver Assistance Systems.
+I hold a Bachelor of Science in Mechanical Engineering from the University of Michigan.

+My passion lies at the intersection of AI and robotics, where I aim to work with intelligent systems that enhance autonomous capabilities.
+During my master's, I've worked on multiple projects, including using ROS2 for autonomous controls, applying basic machine learning to healthcare applications, and employing reinforcement learning and advanced techniques for decision-making under uncertainty.

+I enjoy learning about AI, working on personal projects, and expanding my understanding of the CS world.
+In my free time, I like to go to the gym and spend time with my family and friends.